 Answer: Yes you can.
 However, if it’s a darker color it will shrink slowly.
 So, if you use a darker MonoKote over a lighter one, be careful when shrinking.

 We hope you’re all cleared on the UltraCote vs MonoKote issue.
-This is everything we could gather and explain for you.
+This is everything we could gather and explain to you.

 So, which one will you be getting later?